Our Mouse Control Tests

 When It Matters

 A mouse's CPI setting determines how 'sensitive' your cursor movements are on your screen.
-For example, if you're using a mouse set to 400 CPI, when you move your mouse one inch on your mousepad, your cursor will move 400 pixels.
+For example, if you're using a mouse set to 400 CPI, when you move your mouse one inch on your mousepad, your cursor will move 400 pixels on your screen.

-Using a higher CPI setting will result in cursor movements that feel more sensitive as it takes smaller physical movements to move your cursor further on the screen.
-Most people find using a CPI setting between 400 CPI and 3000 CPI to be most comfortable, and finding the best CPI settings comes down to your personal preference.
+Using a higher CPI setting will result in cursor movements that feel more sensitive, as it takes smaller physical movements to move your cursor further on the screen.
+Most people find using a CPI setting between 800 CPI and 3200 CPI to be most comfortable, and finding the best CPI settings comes down to your personal preference.

-When talking about CPI, there's added confusion because mouse manufacturers have long been advertising wider CPI ranges, and many high-end gaming mice now have sensors with maximum CPI settings of 20000 CPI or more.
-However, users aren't expected to use these higher CPI settings, and they don't necessarily indicate how accurate a sensor is.
+When talking about CPI, there's added confusion because of how mice are marketed.
+Manufacturers have advertised increasingly wider CPI ranges over the last several years, and many high-end gaming mice now have sensors with maximum CPI settings of 30000 CPI or more.
+However, you aren't expected to use these higher CPI settings, and they don't directly relate to how accurate a sensor is.
+Many sensor firmware implementations introduce smoothing at very high CPI levels to attempt to reduce jitter.

-It can be helpful to think of a mouse sensor as a bit like a camera that takes pictures of the surface you move over.
+It's a simplified analogy, but it can be helpful to think of a mouse sensor as a bit like a camera that takes pictures of the surface you move over.
 Your mouse then uses this information and translates your movements into the cursor movements you see on the screen.
 Higher CPI ranges only signify that your sensor has a higher resolution, so it takes a more detailed image of the mousepad or desk as you move your mouse over it.
-While this plays a large part in how accurately your movements can be translated into cursor movements, a higher CPI range alone does not necessarily mean a sensor is more accurate than one with a more narrow CPI range.
+While this plays a large part in how accurately your movements can be translated into cursor movements, a higher CPI range alone does not necessarily mean a sensor is more accurate than one with a narrower CPI range.

 Our Tests

-When testing the CPI of a mouse, we use an actuator system with a wooden trolly that holds the test mouse in place.
+When testing a mouse's CPI, we use an actuator system with a wooden clamping frame to hold the test mouse in place.

-With this setup in place, we use the CPI analyzer tool (available on this website) using the following settings.
+With this setup in place, we use a web-based CPI analyzer tool using the settings below:

-To test a mouse with adjustable CPI values, we test the mouse at three CPI settings and three different speeds on the actuator system.
+For a mouse with adjustable CPI values, we test it at three CPI settings and three different speeds on the actuator system.

-If the mouse we're testing has a fixed sensor CPI value, the testing procedure is the same but is only tested using the mouse's fixed CPI value at three different speeds on the actuator system.
+If the mouse we're testing has a fixed sensor CPI value, the testing procedure is the same, but it's only tested using the mouse's fixed CPI value at three different speeds on the actuator system.

 Also, note that this process is slightly different for trackball mice.
-For trackballs, we measure the diameter of the trackball and use the formula on this page to determine the arc length.
+For trackballs, we measure the diameter of the trackball and use a formula to determine the arc length.
 We then replace the Target Distance setting with the calculated arc length and run our tests without the use of the actuator setup.
-You can see a video example of this process here.
+You can see a video example of what this test looks like with a trackball.

 For a mouse with adjustable CPI values, the standardized CPI settings used are: